-The small forward is known as SF and the number three in our diagrams.|
+The small forward is known as SF or the number three.

 Small forwards can adapt easier than shooting guards because they have more weapons in their arsenal.
-A typical small forward has a diverse set of skills that helps the team in many aspects of the game-they can get rebounds, score points, handle the ball, assist their teammates, and much more.
+As a small forward, you should have a strong overall game and be able to make three-pointers from downtown and buckets while in the paint.
 Like other players on the team, small forwards should be great at playing offense and defense.